GOATS2K/constellation/README.md

 - GET `/versions`
   - This returns every release available in your repository.
+- GET `/versions?includePrerelease=true`
+  - This returns every release, including prereleases, available in your repository.
 - GET `/versions/<version>?platform=<platform>&arch=<arch>`
   - This returns the actual release with a download link.